Ptujec/LaunchBar/Mastodon/README.md

 <img src="03.jpg" width="582"/>

 **Note**: This action requires a (free) [API-Token](#api-token) to redirect posts.
 Account pages open quicker without using the API.
 But the API is still needed as a fallback.
-This is because in some cases the user handle can not created correctly without it, e.g. "https://mastodon.macstories.net/@viticci".
+This is because in some cases the user handle can not be created correctly without it, e.g. "https://mastodon.macstories.net/@viticci".

 ## 3) Post Action (Toot)